SuadeLabs/fire/documentation/properties/type.md

 An account subject to the European Council [Directive on taxation of savings][eur-savings-tax].
 A savings account essentially does not allow the customer to use funds in the account as a "medium of exchange" such as writing checks or for making ATM withdrawals.
 Hence, funds are typically not callable immediately and/or incur a withdrawal penalty such as loss of interest.
 In the US, [Regulation D][reg-d] uses the characteristics of the 'reservation of right' and 'convenient' withdrawals to describe savings accounts:

-> In order to classify an account as a 'savings deposit,' the institution must in its account agreement with the customer reserve the right at any time to require seven days’ advance written notice of an intended withdrawal.
+> In order to classify an account as a 'savings deposit,' the institution must in its account agreement with the customer reserve the right at any time to require seven days' advance written notice of an intended withdrawal.
 In practice, this right is never exercised, but the institution must nevertheless reserve that right in the account agreement.
 In addition, for an account to be
 > classified as a 'savings deposit,' the depositor may make no more than six 'convenient' transfers or withdrawals per month from the account.

 ### savings_io